 A stress-free financial life is about managing your money properly.
 Having the right balance of bank accounts, investments, and credit is all apart of the mix.
 Let’s focus on bank accounts today.
 All of us probably have a checking account and most likely a savings account.
 But have you considered having two savings accounts?
-In your efforts towards debt relief, it is important that you have proper financial tools.
+In your debt management efforts, it is important that you have proper financial tools.
 Now let’s find out all the benefits of having multiple savings accounts.

 Why Say Yes to Two Savings Accounts